Charles B. G. Murphy Professor of Psychiatry

 The Biomarker Core closely interacts with the other Cores of the Yale ADRC, especially with the Clinical and Neuropathology Cores for biobanking and distribution of biofluid and brain samples.
 The Biomarker Core also works closely with the Data Management and Statistics Core in the management of the Biospecimens Repository.
 The Core helps facilitate the integration of multi-omics data with data generated by the Clinical and Imaging Cores to assess and validate by standard and novel biomarkers aimed at capturing AD heterogeneity, susceptibility, and progression.
 Finally, we work with the Education component and Outreach Core to facilitate training and outreach in AD biomarker acquisition and use.

 The Biomarker Core provides staff, technical resources, laboratory facilities and expertise in quantitative targeted mass spectrometric assays for the analysis of human AD brain samples and biofluids.
-It also provides expertise in DNA methylation (DNAm) analysis of tissues and biofluids from the Yale ADRC Biorepository and other ADRC-affiliated research projects and its use to calculate both validated and novel biomarker measures of epigenetic age and AD heterogeneity.
 The Biomarker Core will also provide tissue, methodologies, and advice to developmental projects and other researchers in the Yale ADRC, Yale researchers with an interest in AD, neurodegenerative disease and aging, and other ADRCs.